Dan503/gulp-auto-imports/README.md

   fileName: 'file-loader.scss',
   retainOrder: true,
   header: `
-// This file is generated by gulp-file-loader.
+// This file is generated by gulp-auto-imports.
 // Save this file into source control.
 // You may rearrange the order of the imports however you like.
 // You may NOT make any other alterations to this file.